Super Bowl XLVII: First quarter

-San Francisco was hurt by penalties and turnovers early in the game as the Ravens built a 21–6 first-half lead.
+The 49ers were hurt by penalties and turnovers early in the game as the Ravens built a 21–6 first-half lead.
 On their first play of the opening drive, tight end Vernon Davis's 20-yard reception was called back by an illegal formation penalty.
-The 49ers ended up punting after three more plays, and wide receiver Jacoby Jones returned the ball 17 yards to the Baltimore 49-yard line.
+The 49ers ended up punting after three more plays, and wide receiver Jacoby Jones returned the ball 17 yards to the Ravens' 49-yard line.
 The Ravens then drove 51 yards in six plays, which included a 20-yard pass from quarterback Joe Flacco to wide receiver Torrey Smith, and ended with Flacco's 13-yard touchdown pass to wide receiver Anquan Boldin.
 Flacco had previously thrown a third-down incompletion, but an offsides penalty against linebacker Ahmad Brooks gave him a second chance.

 The 49ers responded on their next possession, moving the ball 62 yards in a 12-play drive, with quarterback Colin Kaepernick completing a 19-yard pass to wide receiver Michael Crabtree and a 24-yarder to Davis.
 Kicker David Akers finished the drive with a 36-yard field goal to cut the 49ers' deficit to 7–3.
-The Ravens responded with a drive to the San Francisco 37-yard line, featuring a 30-yard catch by Boldin, but had to punt after Flacco was sacked on third down for a 5-yard loss by defensive end Ray McDonald, pushing Baltimore out of field goal range.
+The Ravens responded with a drive to the 49ers' 37-yard line, featuring a 30-yard catch by Boldin, but had to punt after Flacco was sacked on third down for a 5-yard loss by defensive end Ray McDonald, pushing the Ravens out of field goal range.